BORoS49/UCI-Cloud-Networking/README.md

 - deploy your filebeat-playbook
 - Use your windows machine to verify everything

-The files that were used and include are:
+The files that were used and included in the ansible folder are:
 - filebeat-playbook.yml
 - filebeat-configuration.yoml
 - metricbeat-playbook.yml